Thank you for your interest in Woodlea.

-Can I upgrade or change my landscape package?
+Can I upgrade or change my front landscaping package?

 Woodlea will only deliver the standard choice of packages as set out in the contract of sale and landscape information pack and there are no variations to the packages.
 The purchaser can select from three different styles, two different tones and front yard trees.
-A purchaser may undertake their own modifications prior to or post the Woodlea package installation as long as they are in line with the guidelines and have been previously approved by DRP.
+A purchaser may undertake their own modifications such as retaining walls or pavement treatments prior to or post the Woodlea package installation as long as they are in line with the guidelines and have been previously approved by DRP.